-limited scope basis starting April 5, 2018, following which he substituted in to fully represent Petitioner in this action beginning May 4, 2018.
+2018, following which he substituted in to fully represent Petitioner in this action beginning May 4, 2018.

-As proven herein, the action filed against Petitioner not only lacks merit but, given plaintiff/real-party-in-interest Larry Geraci's ("Geraci") judicial admissions in his declaration dated April 9, 2018, it is clear this suit should have been dismissed in the early stages of this litigation pursuant to the Parol Evidence Rule ("PER") and that it represents a malicious prosecution action.
+As proven herein, the action filed against Petitioner not only lacks merit but, given plaintiff/real-party-in-interest Larry Geraci's ("Geraci") judicial admissions in a declaration dated April 9, 2018, it is clear this suit should have been dismissed in the early stages of this litigation pursuant to the PER and that it represents a malicious prosecution action.
 See Casa Herrera, Inc. v.
 Beydoun (Casa Herrera) (2004) 32 Cal.4th 336, 349 ("we hold that terminations based on the parol evidence rule are favorable for malicious prosecution purposes.").